transformerlab/transformerlab-docs/blog/2025-05-26-amd-support-blog/amd-support.md

 sudo usermod -aG video $USER
 ```

 After running these commands and logging out/back in (or rebooting), the AMD GPU finally became accessible to our user account.
-This permission requirement is a significant difference from the NVIDIA ecosystem and caught us off guard initially.

-This step is so critical that we now consider it an essential part of any AMD GPU setup process.
-Without these permissions, users will experience the frustrating situation where ROCm appears to be installed correctly, but PyTorch and other applications simply can't detect or use the GPU hardware.
+Without these permissions, users will experience the frustrating situation where ROCm appears to be installed correctly, but PyTorch and other applications can't detect or use the GPU hardware.

 #### PyTorch Installation: The Easy Part